developerChavezHarris/Aura-Context/README.md

 npm: Install from https://www.npmjs.com/get-npm

 #### 3. Once Installed, Create the virtual environment using the following command:
-virtualenv openbot3.0
+virtualenv venv

 #### 4. Activate the newly created virtual environment using the following command:
 Mac:
-source openbot2.0/bin/activate
+source venv/bin/activate
 ######
 Windows:
-openbot3.0\Scripts\activate
+venv\Scripts\activate

 #### 5. Once the virtual environment is activated, run the following command:
 ##### IMPORTANT: Make sure you are in the cloned repo folder.